James J. Albert, Esq.Click Here To Email James J. Albert, Esq.

 While in law school in Harrisburg, Jim became interested in the state legislature and worked for the legal department of the Pennsylvania Rural Electric Association.
 "I was happy to work for an organization that was designed to protect rural Pennsylvanians from being taken advantage of by big corporations."

-After graduating from Penn State University and Widener University School of Law, he came back home to Pittston and began his legal career with Cefalo and Associates.
+After graduating from Penn State University and Widener University School of Law, he came back home to Pittston and began his legal career with Cefalo Law.
 He went to work for other firms but never forgot where he came from.

 "I represented doctors, corporations, and hospitals but I've never enjoyed working anywhere as much as I did working here and representing injured people."

-It was that love of giving the underdog a voice that compelled him to return to Cefalo and Associates.
+It was that love of giving the underdog a voice that compelled him to return to Cefalo Law.

 Smart, focused, a people person, and a love for the underdog - that's Jimmy Albert.